South Carolina Security Deposit Law

 How long does a South Carolina landlord have to return my deposit?

 In South Carolina, landlords are required to return your security deposit within 30 days after you move out.
-Note: Must provide written notice of deductions
+The landlord must provide written notice of deductions. penalties per S.C.
+Code § 27-40-440(a)

 What if my South Carolina landlord misses the deadline?

-May forfeit right to retain; liable for actual damages If your landlord fails to meet the 30-day deadline, you may have legal recourse to recover your deposit plus additional damages.
+Willful noncompliance: you can recover up to three times (3x) the amount wrongfully withheld, plus attorney's fees.
+If your landlord fails to meet the 30-day deadline, you may have legal recourse to recover your deposit plus additional damages.

 Can my landlord make deductions from my deposit?